masa8/centroids-reid/README.md

 ### get result from output-dir

-docker ps to check ID on <host-instance>.
+docker ps to check ID on ¥<host-instance¥>
-docker cp ID:/path/to/file/you/want . on <host-instance>.
+docker cp ID:/path/to/file/you/want . on ¥<host-instance¥>
-gcloud compute scp <host-instance>:/path/to/file/you/want .
+gcloud compute scp ¥<host-instance¥>:/path/to/file/you/want

 # On the Unreasonable Effectiveness of Centroids in Image Retrieval